atick-faisal/label-studio/docs/source/guide/export.md

 ---
-title: Export annotations and data from Label Studio
+title: Export annotations and data from Annotation Hub
 short: Export annotations
 type: guide
 tier: all
 order: 166
 order_enterprise: 166
 meta_title: Export Annotations
-meta_description: Label Studio documentation for exporting data labeling annotations to use in machine learning models and data science projects.
+meta_description: Annotation Hub documentation for exporting data labeling annotations to use in machine learning models and data science projects.
 section: "Import & Export"

 ---

-At any point in your labeling project, you can export the annotations from Label Studio.
+At any point in your labeling project, you can export the annotations from Annotation Hub.

-Label Studio stores your annotations in a raw JSON format in the SQLite database backend, PostgreSQL database backend, or whichever cloud or database storage you specify as target storage.
+Annotation Hub stores your annotations in a raw JSON format in the SQLite database backend, PostgreSQL database backend, or whichever cloud or database storage you specify as target storage.
 Cloud storage buckets contain one file per labeled task named `task_id.json`.
 For more information about syncing target storage, see [Cloud storage setup](storage.html).

 Image annotations exported in JSON format use percentages of overall image size, not pixels, to describe the size and location of the bounding boxes.
 For more information, see [how to convert the image annotation units](#Units-of-image-annotations).

 !!! note
     Some export formats export only the annotations and not the data from the task.
-For more information, see the [export formats supported by Label Studio](#Export-formats-supported-by-Label-Studio).
+For more information, see the [export formats supported by Annotation Hub](#Export-formats-supported-by-Label-Studio).

 {% insertmd includes/annotation_ids.md %}

 <div class="opensource-only">

-### Export using the UI in Community Edition of Label Studio
+### Export using the UI in Community Edition of Annotation Hub

-Use the following steps to export data and annotations from the Label Studio UI.
+Use the following steps to export data and annotations from the Annotation Hub UI.

 1. For a project, click **Export**.
 2. Select an available export format.